MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

    ![Registration status](./media/s2d/registration-status.png)

-3. Get -SCVMM host has new properties to check registration status.
+3. Alternatively, run `Get-SCVMHost` and observe the properties of returned object to check registration status.

 ## Step 6: Manage the pool and create CSVs